 Wiesenburg castle and park

 Wiesenburg Castle in Flaming we discovered when we were visiting places for gourmet looking south of Berlin.
-There we experienced a few beautiful autumn days just outside Berlin in the region of Wiesenburg Mark, which make the trip unforgettable for us.
+There we saw some nice ones Autumn days at the gates of Berlin in the region of Wiesenburg Mark, which make the trip unforgettable for us.
 Our Germany Journey took us to the area around Bad Belzig.
 There we explored the Fläming region.

 So far we have always passed it on our Berlin trips.
 However, the wide landscapes had made us curious.
 Somehow they remind me of the romantic paintings by Watteau with their vastness and their ancient trees.
 I wanted to see more of that.
 Only what is worth it and where should we start.
 So far we only knew the name from Fläming.
 So I turned to our followers on Facebook, and it didn't take long for the first suggestions to arrive.
 "Go hiking".
 "Take a look at the Havelland."
 What attracted me the most was this suggestion: "There are castles and parks in the Fläming."
 We followed up on this information.
 One of the castles that we found is Wiesenburg Castle.